 The epidemiology of pruritus depends on its underlying cause or causes.
-However, in general, the incidence of chronic pruritus increases with age, is more common in women, and in people of Asian origin.
+However, in general, chronic pruritus increases with age and is more common in women and people of Asian origin.

-Itching is associated with dermatological and systemic causes, and it is important to determine if there is an associated skin rash.
+Itching is associated with dermatological and systemic causes, and it is essential to determine if there is an associated skin rash.
 A characteristic rash usually establishes the diagnosis of a primary dermatological disorder.

-Pruritus is an important component of some disorders (atopic eczema, dermatitis herpetiformis, chronic lichen simplex and prurigo nodular) and these diseases are rarely diagnosed in their absence.
+Pruritus is an essential component of some disorders (atopic eczema, dermatitis herpetiformis, chronic lichen simplex, and prurigo nodular), and these diseases are rarely diagnosed in their absence.

 Bullous pemphigoid may manifest with a pruritic phase for several months before the characteristic blisters appear.